LEARNAcademy/syllabus/apartment-app/backend/devise.md

 ### Authentication

 **Authentication** is the process of establishing that an entity is what/who it claims to be.
 In our industry the entity is often a user.
-Authentication is often done by providing credentials that are not publicly available, or secret, such as a password; this process is called signing in or logging in.
+Authentication is often done by providing credentials that are not publicly available, or secret, such as a password.
+This process is called signing in or logging in.

 [Authentication](https://en.wikipedia.org/wiki/Authentication)